u11d-com/terraform-aws-medusajs/README.md

 ```

 This example demonstrates how to use the root module to deploy Medusa with the most basic configuration.
 In the example:
-  - project and environment variables are set to `my-project` and `example` respectively and will be used to fill resource tags.
+  - Project and environment variables are set to `my-project` and `example` respectively and will be used to fill resource tags.
   - ECR repository will be created for storefront, as `ecr_storefront_create` is set to `true`.
   - Medusa backend will be deployed using publicly available container image `ghcr.io/u11d-com/medusa-backend:1.20.10-latest` from GitHub container registry.
+  - An S3 bucket will be created to store files and media assets, as it is required for handling uploads like product images in the Medusa backend.
+This ensures proper file management through the S3 file service plugin, enabling seamless asset storage and retrieval.
   - Database will be seeded after deployment by running seeding command, as `backend_seed_create` and `backend_seed_run` are set to `true`.
   - Example environment variable `NODE_ENV` is set to `development` value using `backend_extra_environment_variables` variable.
   - Storefront deployment is disabled, but can be enabled by setting `storefront_create` to `true` and passing proper image url using `storefront_container_image` variable.